browse search

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-energetic full of energy; active.
+energetic full of or displaying energy; active; vigorous.
+[2 definitions]

 enforcement the act or process of enforcing.

-Eng. abbreviation of "England," or "English."
+Eng. abbreviation of "England" or "English."

 engagement the act of engaging or state of being engaged.
-[3 definitions]
+[4 definitions]